Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

   * for user invitation: all administrators
   * for device invitation: same as claimer id
   * for Shamir invitation: all recipients
-- get channel for greeter
+- get greeting session for greeter

 Methods:
 - create invitation